Typical orbits of quadratic polynomials with a neutral fixed point: non-Brjuno type: Introduction

-\begin{itemize} \item[--]$:=$ is used when a notation is defined for the first time. \item[--]$\mathbb{Z}$, $\mathbb{Q}$, $\mathbb{R}$, and $\mathbb{C}$, denote the integer, rational, real, and complex numbers, respectively. $\RS=\cc \cup \{\infty \}$ denotes the Riemann sphere. \item[--]$\mathbf{i}$ denotes the imaginary unit complex number; $\mathbf{i}^2=-1$, and $i$ is used as an integer index. \item[--]$\Re z$, $\Im z$, and $|z|$ denote the real part, imaginary part, and absolute value of a complex number $z$, respectively. \item[--]$B(y,\delta)\subset \cc$ denotes the ball of radius $\delta$ around $y$ in the Euclidean metric.
-If there is a different metric involved we use $B_{d}(y,\delta)$ to denote the ball of radius $\delta$ around $y$ in metric $d$. \item[--] $\diam(S)$ denotes the Euclidean diameter of a set $S\subset \cc$. \item[--]Given a map $f$, $f^n$ denotes the $n$ times composition of $f$ with itself. \item[--]$\Dom f$, $J(f)$, and $\pc(f)$ denote the domain of definition, Julia set, and the post-critical set of a map $f$, respectively. \item[--]$\orb_f(z)$ and $\omega_f(z)$ denote the orbit and the limit set of a point $z$ under a map $f$.
-When it is clear what map is involved we drop the subscript $f$. \item[--]$\irr$ denotes the set of irrational numbers $[a_1,a_2,a_3,\cdots ]$ with all $a_i \geq N$. \item[--]Almost every, or a.e. for short, refers to almost every point with respect to the Lebesgue measure. \item[--]Univalent map refers to a one to one holomorphic map. \item[--]Given $g\colon\!\!\Dom g\ra\cc$, with only one critical point in its domain of definition, $\cp_g$ and $\cv_g$ denote the critical point and the critical value of $g$, respectively. \item[--]$\ex:=\frac{-4}{27} e^{-2\pi \mathbf{i} \bar{z}}$, where $\bar{z}$ denotes the complex conjugate of $z$. \item[--] For every $x\in\mathbb{R}$, $\lfloor x \rfloor$ denotes the largest integer less than or equal to $x$. \end{itemize} \end{notation}
+\begin{itemize} \item$:=$ is used when a notation appears for the first time. \item $\mathbb{Z}$, $\mathbb{Q}$, $\mathbb{R}$, and $\mathbb{C}$ denote the integer, rational, real, and complex numbers, respectively. $\RS:=\cc \cup \{\infty \}$ denotes the Riemann sphere. \item $\Bi$ denotes the imaginary unit complex number, and $i$ is used as an integer index. \item $\Re z$, $\Im z$, and $|z|$ denote the real part, the imaginary part, and the absolute value of a complex number $z$, respectively. \item $B(y,\delta)\subset \cc$ denotes the ball of radius $\delta$ around $y$ in the Euclidean metric, and $B_\delta(X):=\cup_{x\in X}B(x,\delta)$, for a given $X\subseteq\cc$. \item $\diam(S)$ and $\daron(S)$ denote the Euclidean diameter and the interior of a set $S\subset \cc$. \item Given a map $f$, $f\co{n}$ denotes the $n$ times composition of $f$ with itself. \item $\Dom f$, $J(f)$, and $\pc(f)$ denote the domain of definition, the Julia set, and the post-critical set of a map $f$, respectively. \item Univalent map refers to a one-to-one holomorphic map. \item Given $g\colon\!\!\Dom g\ra\cc$, with only one critical point in its domain of definition, $\cp_g$ and $\cv_g$ denote the critical point and the critical value of $g$, respectively. \item For $x\in\mathbb{R}$, $\lfloor x \rfloor$ denotes the largest integer less than or equal to $x$. \item Unless otherwise stated, $\arg$ denotes the principal branch of argument with values in $(-\pi, \pi]$. \end{itemize} {\thesection.\arabic{thm}}